Benjamin Scheuer: Books

 Scheuer has written two children’s picture-books, Hundred Feet Tall and Hibernate With Me, both illustrated by Scheuer's wife, Jemima Williams.
 Both books have been published in English, French, and German, and "Hundred Feet Tall" has additionally been published in Welsh.

 In 2011 Scheuer, who was at the time twenty-eight years old, was diagnosed with – and successfully treated for – stage IV Hodgkin lymphoma.
 Seeking to gain some control and with the ethos of creating art from all aspects of life, Scheuer and photographer Riya Lerner undertook a photographic project documenting his year of chemotherapy.
 Along with diary excerpts and quotes, the 27 black-and-white photographs have been made into a book, Between Two Spaces, with 50% of proceeds going to the Leukemia & Lymphoma Society.
 Scheuer was nominated as the LLS’s 2018 Man of the Year in New York City.

 On June 7, 2016, Lerner and Scheuer hosted a one-day exhibition of the photographs at the Leslie Lohman Prince Street Gallery in New York City.

 The New York Times wrote: "The youthful vulnerability of Benjamin Scheuer makes both the video [Cure] and the photographs moving….The poignancy of Mr. Scheuer’s and Ms. Lerner’s images arises from the implacable effect that estranging clinical spaces impose on previously secure domestic places."

 Scheuer has been a guest speaker CSU Long Beach Medical School and San Diego University's Medical School on the topic of "Making Good Things Out of Bad Things".
 Scheuer spoke at the TEDxBroadway conference on the same topic.

 Awards

-Scheuer is the recipient of the 2021 Kleban Award for Lyrics, the 2015 Drama Desk Award for Outstanding Solo Performance, a 2015 Theatre World Award for The Lion, the 2014 Off-West End Award for Best Musical, the 2013 ASCAP Foundation Cole Porter Award for songwriting, and the 2013 Musical Theatre Network Award for Best Lyrics.
+Scheuer received the 2021 Kleban Award for Lyrics, the 2015 Drama Desk Award for Outstanding Solo Performance, a 2015 Theatre World Award for The Lion, the 2014 Offie for Best Musical, the 2013 ASCAP Foundation Cole Porter Award for songwriting, and the 2013 Musical Theatre Network Award for Best Lyrics.
 Scheuer has been nominated for a 2017 Helen Hayes Award, a 2015 Lucile Lortel Award and two 2015 Outer Critics Circle Awards, as well as the 2015 Drama Desk Award for Best Lyrics.